ricardoveramedina/search-on-github/README.md

 [GITHUB DOCUMENTATION](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api)

-Iss possible to request without a key but there is a Rate Limit [GITHUB SEARCH API](https://docs.github.com/en/rest/search)
+Is possible to request without a key but there is a Rate Limit [GITHUB SEARCH API](https://docs.github.com/en/rest/search)

 ## Available Scripts